The Vermont Statutes Online

 (4) Payment of monetary penalties, including stipulated penalties for violation of the assurance.

 (c) An assurance of discontinuance shall be in writing and signed by the respondent and shall specify the statute or regulation alleged to have been violated.
 The assurance of discontinuance shall be simultaneously filed with the Attorney General and the Environmental Division.
-The Secretary or the Natural Resources Board shall post a final draft assurance of discontinuance to its website and shall provide a final draft assurance of discontinuance to a person upon request.
+The Secretary or the Land Use Review Board shall post a final draft assurance of discontinuance to its website and shall provide a final draft assurance of discontinuance to a person upon request.
 When signed by the Environmental Division, the assurance shall become a judicial order.
 Upon motion by the Attorney General made within 14 days after the date the assurance is signed by the Division and upon a finding that the order is insufficient to carry out the purposes of this chapter, the Division shall vacate the order.

 (d) If the respondent complies with an assurance of discontinuance signed by the Division, the respondent shall not be liable for additional civil or criminal penalties with respect to the facts set forth in the assurance of discontinuance.
 (Added 1989, No. 98, § 1; amended 1993, No. 164 (Adj.
 Sess.), § 12; 1993, No. 232 (Adj.
 Sess.), § 38, eff.
 March 15, 1995; 2003, No. 115 (Adj.
 Sess.), § 71, eff.
 Jan.
 31, 2005; 2007, No. 191 (Adj.
 Sess.), § 3; 2009, No. 146 (Adj.
 Sess.), § F17; 2009, No. 154 (Adj.
 Sess.), § 236; 2013, No. 11, § 25; 2018, No. 8 (Sp.
 Sess.), § 1, eff.
 June 28, 2018.)